Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: introduction

-Once we define the correct Banach spaces of functions and norms to consider, the few last steps in this article are similar to the ones from Kapouleas'.
-Namely, the proof that the linearized equation on the initial surface $\tilde M$ can be solved (modulo the addition of a linear combination of some special functions) follows the same lines as in Kapouleas' article.
-The final Fixed Point Theorem is also similar.
-Since it would have been strange to stop the construction right before its conclusion, we have included these proofs for the sake of completeness.
+Once we define the correct Banach spaces of functions and norms to consider, the few last steps in this article are similar to the ones from Kapouleas's.
+Namely, the proof that the linearized equation on the initial surface $\tilde M$ can be solved modulo a multiple of a well-chosen function follows the same lines as in Kapouleas' article.
+The final fixed point argument is also similar.
+Because it would have been strange to stop the construction right before its conclusion, we have included these proofs for the sake of completeness.